klepsydra-technologies/thread-pool-cpp/README.md

  * It is highly scalable and fast.
  * It is header only.
  * No external dependencies, only standard library needed.
- * It implements both work-stealing and work-distribution balancing startegies.
+ * It implements both work-stealing and work-distribution balancing strategies.
  * It implements cooperative scheduling strategy.

 Example run: